 Carolina Tiger Beetle (Megacephala carolina)

-Detailing the identifying qualities of the Carolina Tiger Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Carolina Tiger Beetle.

 Updated: 2/14/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org